jacintak/biostats/biostats.tutorials/README.md

 1. Have you installed R version 4.0 or above? - if not, install R
     * You can check your R package version using `R.version()$version.string`
-2. Have you installed RStudio version 1.0.136? - if not installing RStudio
+2. Have you installed RStudio version 1.0.136 or above? - if not installing RStudio
     * You can check your RStudio version using `RStudio.Version()$version`
 3. Have you installed the following packages? - if not use `install.packages()` to do so
     * `Tidyverse`